 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Etablissements Ritzen & Penners, Lehonplein 13, Brussels, Belgium.

 Other versions: This Erpé diabolo wall lamp exists in several colours and was also made with a shorter rod.
 Thanks to the 2 joints the lamp can move in every direction.
 The lampshade was also used for desk lamps.

-Often said that this diabolo lampshade is a design by Louis Kalff (Philips), but that’s not true, of course.
+Often said that this diabolo lampshade is a design by Louis Kalff (Philips), but those are false assumptions.

 Erpé was the brand name of the company Etablissements Ritzen & Penners.
 The company was founded in January 1914 by Leon Ritzen and Frans Penners, two entrepreneurs from Brussels.
 In the 1920s and 1930s Ritzen & Penners manufactured office and work lamps and electrical equipment.

 They also distributed the German SABA receivers in the 1920s.
 Under the brand name Erpé, they marketed broadcast receivers on a modest scale in the 1930s.

 The company produced many industrial style desk lamps like this one.
 This table lamp is model 52.
 At some point the name Erpé on the lamps was changed into Erpe.
 In the 50s and 60s they made a whole range of diabolo lamps.
 The company ended business in the 60s.